-Continuously Due care When making a device available on the market, distributors shall, in the context of their activities, act with due care in relation to the requirements applicable.
+After making a device available Ref.
+3 Corrective action Distributors shall take the appropriate corrective action when a competent authority identifies an unacceptable risk for health or safety.
 Art.
-14.1 Confidentiality Distributors are under an obligation of confidentiality regarding: personal data, commercially confidential information and trade secrets, including intellectual property rights, unless disclosure is in the public interest, implementation of the Regulation, in particular for the purpose of inspections, investigations or audits.
+95.1 Where a non-conformity does not present an unacceptable risk to health or safety, distributors shall bring the non-compliance to an end within a reasonable period.
 Art.
-109 Cooperation General obligation to cooperate with the competent authorities that may require distributors to make available documentation, information, samples of or access to a device or to carry out inspections of their premises.
+97.1 Distributors shall cooperate with competent authorities on any action taken to eliminate or mitigate the risks posed by devices which they have made available on the market.
+They shall provide competent authorities with free samples of or access to the device.
+Art.
+14.6 Distributors shall cooperate with the competent authorities when the latter carry out an evaluation of the device.
+Art.
+94 Continuously Ref. ^a ue care When making a device available on the market, distributors shall, in the context Art 141 care When making a device available on the market, distributors shall, in the context of their activities, act with due care in relation to the requirements applicable.
+Art.
+14.1 fidentiality Distributors are under an obligation of confidentiality regarding: personal data, commercially confidential information and trade secrets, including intellectual property rights, unless disclosure is in the public interest, implementation of the Regulation, in particular for the purpose of inspections, investigations or audits.
+Art.
+109 peration General obligation to cooperate with the competent authorities that may require distributors to make available documentation, information, samples of or access to a device or to carry out inspections of their premises.
 Art.
 93.3